Ralph Bakshi: Cool World, continued television projects and semi-retirement (1990–1997)

 In 1990, Bakshi pitched Cool World to Paramount Pictures as a partially animated horror film.
 The concept involved a cartoon and human having sex and conceiving a hybrid child who visits the real world to murder the father who abandoned him.
 The live-action footage was intended to look like "a living, walk-through painting", a visual concept Bakshi had long wanted to achieve.
 Massive sets were constructed on a sound stage in Las Vegas, based on enlargements of designer Barry Jackson's paintings.
 The animation was strongly influenced by the house styles of Fleischer Studios and Terrytoons.
 As the sets were being built, producer Frank Mancuso Jr., son of Paramount president Frank Mancuso Sr., had the screenplay rewritten in secret; the new version, by Michael Grais and Mark Victor, was radically different from Bakshi's original.
 Paramount threatened to sue Bakshi if he did not complete the film.
 As Bakshi and Mancuso wrangled over their creative differences, Bakshi and the studio also began to fight over the film's casting.
 To keep actor Brad Pitt, Bakshi had to replace Drew Barrymore, his original choice for the character of Holli Would, with Kim Basinger, a bigger box office draw at the time.
-The film's animators were never given a screenplay, and were instead told by Bakshi, "Do a scene that's funny, whatever you want to do!"
+The film's animators were never given a screenplay.
+Instead, they were told by Bakshi, to "Do a scene that's funny, whatever you want to do!"